doigal/internet-of-seeds/README.md

 ## Using the scripts

-We chose to use cron to run the two Python scripts via a couple of shell scripts.
+We chose to use cron to run the three Python scripts via a couple of shell scripts.

-You can do the following to run the image capture/data logging script every 10 minutes and the tweeting script 3 times daily, at 06:05, 12:05 and 18:05.
+You can do the following to run the image capture/data logging script every 10 minutes and the tweeting script 3 times daily, at 07:05, 12:05 and 18:05.

+The timelapse assembler script runs at five past midnight on the first of each month.

 After typing `crontab -e`, add the following lines to the bottom.

 ```
 */10 * * * * sh /home/pi/internet-of-seeds/internet-of-seeds.sh >> /home/pi/internet-of-seeds/data/cron.log
-05 06,12,18 * * * sh /home/pi/internet-of-seeds/internet-of-seeds-tweet.sh >> /home/pi/internet-of-seeds/data/cron.log
+05 07,12,18 * * * sh /home/pi/internet-of-seeds/internet-of-seeds-tweet.sh >> /home/pi/internet-of-seeds/data/cron.log
+05 0 1 * * sh /home/pi/internet-of-seeds/internet-of-seeds-timelapse.sh >> /home/pi/internet-of-seeds/data/cron.log
 ```

 This also logs all of the standard output to a file named `cron.log` in the